Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task05_KQL/readme.md

 ### Objectives

-Upon completing this technical guide, you will gain the following abilities:<br>
+After finishing this technical guide, you will acquire the following skills:<br>

-* Upload a cusotm plug from KQL type.<br>
+* Ability to upload a custom plugin of the KQL type.<br>
-* Learn how to enrich user information form external user list <br>
+* Understanding of how to enhance user information using an external user list.<br>
-* Generete report that will levrage the custom plugin source.<br>
+* Proficiency in generating reports utilizing the custom plugin source.<br>

 ### Scenario
 In this technical workshop, participants will learn how to upload a Security Copilot custom plugin of the API type.<br> To successfully complete this task, you must meet the following prerequisites:<br>

-· You need your own tenant and Security Copilot instance.<br>
+* You need your own tenant and Security Copilot instance.<br>
-· You should have permission to upload a custom plugin.<br>
+* You should have permission to upload a custom plugin.<br>